Global existence of smooth solution to relativistic membrane equation with large data: Existence of initial data

-{ {\bf Acknowledgements.}} The authors would like to thank Prof. Dexing Kong for suggesting this project and helpful discussions.
-Jinhua Wang was supported by Fundamental Research Funds for the Central Universities (Grant No. 20720170002).
-Changhua Wei was supported by the Scientific Research Foundation of Zhejiang Sci-Tech University (Grant No. 16062021-Y).
+{ {\bf Acknowledgements.}} The authors would like to thank Siyuan Ma and Pin Yu for helpful comments and discussions.
+We also would like to thank the anonymous referees for their pertinent comments and valuable suggestions.
+J.W. is supported by the NSF of Fujian Province (Grant No. 2018J05010), NSFC (Grant No. 11701482) and the Fundamental Research Funds for the Central Universities (Grant No. 20720170002).
+C.W. is supported by the NSFC (Grant Nos.
+12071435, 11871212) and the Scientific Research Foundation of Zhejiang Sci-Tech University (Grant No. 16062021-Y).